-Part 1: Secure a copy of the Third Edition (Copyright 2017) of Thank You for Arguing (TYFA) by Jay Heinrichs
+Part 1: Secure a copy of Thank You for Arguing (TYFA) by Jay Heinrichs

-Assignment: Students will read and annotate the Preface through Chapter 19 (preface through pg.
-214) and complete the attached study guide.
+Assignment: Students will read the Preface through Chapter 19 and complete the attached study guide.
 Keep in mind that some of the topics Heinrichs uses for examples are just that: examples.
 Additionally, it is imperative that students read the chapters in their entirety, as we will be working with these concepts for the remainder of the school year.
-Read and annotate carefully!